 Both the 30-hour (10 courses) first major and the 24-hour (8 courses) supplementary major are designed for students who wish to pursue a career in a museum or gallery, for those who seek to continue their studies in a graduate program, or for those who simply want to deepen their knowledge of civilizations and cultures through the examination of their most beautiful, provocative, and powerful creations.
 Our program also offers a 33-hour (11 courses) honors degree which gives the exceptionally well-prepared student the opportunity to write a senior thesis.

 A minor in art history requires 15 hours (5 courses), which include 2 at the 20000-level and 3 at the 30000-level or above.

 Still have questions?

-Director of Undergraduate Studies, Emily Beck, for general questions about the various Art, Art History & Design programs.
+Questions about art history?
+General questions can be sent to email@example.com, or, you can contact Director of Undergraduate Studies Emily Beck.
 If you have specific questions about Art History, feel free to contact a faculty member directly.